AmanGarg1999/Android-Studio-Projects/Guesture Detector/Readme.md

 This Application is Featured to detect the type of Guesture and will display it in Text View.

-The Gestures will include :
+Guesture that can be detected :
 - Single Tap
 - Doubble Tap
 - Doubble Tap Event